 Do you have an under 5 who loves music, dancing, play acting and generally creating things?
 Then bring them along to Generations – a parent and baby/toddler group with a difference – for an hour of all sorts of creative fun!

 Generations is an opportunity to bring together different ages and give them the chance to explore performance and art together.
 Our trained theatre practitioners will use music, drama and art to create a safe space for children and care home residents to express themselves, together.

 OmniArts GB started Generations with a vision to enrich the lives of both children and the residents of the homes the group runs in.
 Our team has developed an inter-generational programme, designed to encourage interaction through the activities we do.
 We’ll also support you in encouraging your children to engage as well.

 The residents of the homes we work in may have dementia, memory problems and physical issues, but the Generations programme is built on a belief that they still have the right to be loved, spoken to, and to have fun.
 They are still people, and love playing games and having fun with children.

 Generations is aimed at 2-5 year olds but younger ones are welcome.

-For more details and to come along to a Generations session please contact email@example.com or text/call Becki on 07584662225.
+For more details and to be added to our mailing list for Generations session please contact email@example.com or text/call Becki on 07584662225.

 What to Expect at a Generations Session